Exhibition period: 6 September 2013 – 3 August 2014.

 - Søren Kierkegaard

 The children’s exhibition FREEDOM! focused on the many forms and modes of expression that freedom can involve.
 Taking our point of departure in a range of distinctive works of art and the philosophy of Søren Kierkegaard we invited children and adults to discuss the concept of freedom.

 The children’s exhibition FREEDOM! celebrated the 200th anniversary of the birth of the philosopher Søren Kierkegaard.
 Kierkegaard was not necessarily a sworn champion for freedom in the political sense.
 For example, he did not advocate democracy and was grateful that someone else was willing to rule.

 That is interesting in our present era where we often speak of freedom as something positive.
 Instead of unquestioningly celebrating freedom the exhibition challenged our notions about the concept: Is freedom for everyone?
 Is freedom free?
 Are we free to choose?

 Is philosophy for children?

-All of the artists featured in the exhbition share at least one trait with Kierkegaard: they provide no definite answers, but encourage curiosity and wonder.
-Admission is free.
+All of the artists featured in the exhbition shared at least one trait with Kierkegaard: they provide no definite answers, but encourage curiosity and wonder.